 The Schéma d’aménagement révisé (SAR) is an essential tool for guiding the organization and development of the territory of the MRC de Vaudreuil-Soulanges.
 It leads the actions of different stakeholders according to governmental guidance and expectations as well as those contained in the Montreal Metropolitan Community’s Plan métropolitaine d’aménagement et de développement.

-- A tool for easily accessing knowledge that informs about particular problems and the principle socioeconomic and physical characteristics of an MRC’s territory;
+- A tool for easily accessing instructive knowledge about particular problems and the principle socioeconomic and physical characteristics of an MRC’s territory;

 - A tool for creating dialogue that reflects the discussions and agreements between the municipalities, the MRC, the Montreal Metropolitan Community, and the government;